 The order of test stimuli was determined separately for each participant through constrained randomization that grouped stimuli into blocks and then randomized the order within and across blocks (Kraljic et al., 2008; Liu & Jaeger, 2018).
-This block structure allows us to investigate how effects changed across the test phase (following Liu & Jaeger, 2018, 2020).
 Specifically, the 72 audiovisual stimuli were grouped into six blocks of 12 stimuli so that each of the 12 video items occurred exactly once within each block.
 Each block further fully crossed the two pen locations (pen in hand vs. mouth) with the two visual bias conditions (/s/ vs. /ʃ/), resulting in 3 video items each for each of these four conditions.
-Each block of 12 stimuli further consisted of two instances each of each of the six audio conditions (steps along the asi – “ashi” continuum).
+Each block of 12 stimuli further consisted of two instances each of each of the six audio conditions (steps along the asi – ashi continuum).
 One of these two instances occurred with the pen in the mouth and one occurred with the pen in the hand.
 Across the six blocks all 72 combinations of the 12 video items and the six audio conditions occurred exactly once.
 The order of the 12 test stimuli within each block was fully random.

 Post-experiment survey.
 The post-experiment survey for each experiment is available as part of the OSF repository.
 The post-experiment survey for Experiment 1a was identical to that of Liu and Jaeger (2018).
 Questions assessed the quality of the audio equipment and whether participants experienced stalling of audio or video (to help us catch problems without code).
 Of particular note, the survey also contained a catch question, asking about the gender of the talker shown during the test phase.
 Following this survey, a final exit survey collected demographic information using the gender, age, race, and ethnicity categories required for NIH reporting.
 All responses in the demographic survey were indicated as optional.